dneto0/misc/wgsl-struct-alignment-proposal.md

 Observe that `c`, packs into end of the `vec3` of `b`.
 Note: With the fixed type alignment and sizes of this initial proposal, scalars can be packed into the *end* of a vector, not the front.

+Struct members may be annotated with `[[align(n)]]` and / or `[[size(n)]]` attributes.
+For MVP, these attributes can be used to verify that the type's layout rules are as expected by the developer ("show your working out").
+In the future these attributes could be used to allow custom control of the alignment and size of each member.

+> Note: We may wish to also annotate user defined types (`struct`, `type` aliases) with the same attributes.
+These would affect all uses of the type, but are still overridable with per-member attributes.

+### Array Layouts

+Arrays take the alignment of their element type.

-Offsets between array elements are always equal to the size of the element rounded up to element alignment.
+Element stride (byte offsets between array elements) is equal to the size of the element rounded to a multiple of the element alignment.

+The total size of an array is equal to the number of elements multipled by the element stride.

 ## WGSL translations